-Many people fear going to the dentist, especially children and those who have had a bad experience in the past.
-But at Lovett Dental Heights, it is important to all of us that you have a relaxed and comfortable experience during your visits.
+Regular teeth cleanings are an essential part of keeping your teeth and gums healthy.
+And at Lovett Dental Heights, it is important to all of us that you have a relaxed and comfortable experience during your visits.
 Part of relaxing in the dental chair comes from knowing what happens during teeth cleaning and exams.
 Understanding the process enables you to enjoy the clean, fresh results, and you can follow up your cleaning with teeth whitening services that will ensure your smile stays healthy and beautiful.

 Teeth Cleanings for Healthy, Bright Smiles

-Your dental hygienist performs most teeth cleaning in Heights, TX.
-But this cleaning starts with a physical exam of your mouth, teeth, gums, and other parts of your mouth.
+Your dental hygienist will perform your teeth cleaning.
+But this cleaning starts with a physical exam of your mouth, teeth, gums, and other parts of your mouth by your dentist.
 They first check for signs of gum disease or other problems, using a small mirror.
-When they find problems, the hygienist usually consults the dentist to ensure it is safe to proceed with the teeth cleaning in Heights, TX.
+If they find a cavity or other issue, they might consult a specialist.

-This oral exam is the first of several steps in typical teeth cleaning in Heights, TX.
-Together, teeth cleaning and dental exams tell the dentist and dental hygienist a lot about your oral health.
+This oral exam is the first of several steps in a typical teeth cleaning.
+Together, teeth cleanings and dental exams tell the dentist and dental hygienist a lot about your oral health.
 These twice-yearly events keep your teeth and gums healthy, too.
 When you leave the dentist’s office after your six-month visit, you either follow-up on treatment needs or receive a clean bill of oral health until your next six-month checkup.

 The steps in teeth cleaning and dental exams include:

 - Plaque and tartar removal

 - Fluoride treatment